Swetha-7-7/Decentralize-social-media/README.md

 ### Smart Contracts
 1. Run `npm i` to install dependencies.
-4. Run `ganache-cli` to start a local chain.
-3. In the projects root directory, run `truffle console` to interact with the porject.
-4. To compile contracts run `truffle compile`
-5. To deploy run `truffle migrate`
-6. To test run `truffle test`

 ### Frontend/To Start Local Server
 1. In the projects root directory, run `npm start`